Your nightmares come to life in felt and song.

 BUY STUFF!

-Visit our online store to snag Puppeteers for Fears logo gear like this sweet T-shirt.
+Visit our online store to snag Puppeteers for Fears gear like this sweet T-shirt, a cast album, or a show script – with sheet music!

 SPONSOR US!

-Puppeteers for Fears is made possible through generous support from our gracious horde of smart, good looking, successful sponsors and donors. ….Like youuuu maybeee?
+Puppeteers for Fears is made possible through generous support from our gracious horde of smart, good looking, successful sponsors, donors, and boosters.

 Puppet Press